Italy Travel Planning: First Time Visit to Italy in April on a Budget

 - April 25: Liberation Day (a public holiday in Italy), Feast of San Marco (Venice)

-Easter is in April this year (2022).
+Easter is usually in April.
 Rome is almost always more crowded and more expensive in the week leading up to Easter (Holy Week/Settimana Santa).
-There will probably be hotel deals since so many hotels need visitors.
-But you’ll find the better deals after Easter.

 One place you should check out is The Beehive, a hotel/hostel run by Americans Steve and Linda.
-I’ve known them online for years, so feel free to mention me if you get in touch with them.
-Also, during the pandemic, they started their own bagel baking service and they look really good!
-Linda and Steve have lived in Rome/Orvieto for 20+ years and they have daughters around your age.
-So they should be able to give you even better on-the-fly advice if you end up staying there and meeting them.
+I’ve known them online for years, so feel free to mention me/Italofile if you get in touch with them.
+Also, during the pandemic, they started their own bagel-baking service and they look really good!
+Linda and Steve have lived in Rome/Orvieto for 20+ years so they should be able to give you even better on-the-fly advice if you end up staying there and meeting them.

 Another thing about Rome in April: April 21 is Rome’s birthday!
 So, there’s usually a weird gladiator/Roman soldier parade near the Colosseum on that day.
 I think city museums are also free that day, too.
-So you would save money on The Capitoline Museums, my favorite museum and the world’s oldest museum open to the public.
+So you would save money on The Capitoline Museums, my favorite museum which also happens to be the world’s oldest museum open to the public.
 It has lots of ancient Roman statues, art, and ruins there.
 Plus there’s an underground walkway that takes you to an overlook behind the Forum.

-Another cool museum that should be free on that day is the Ara Pacis.
+Another cool museum that may have free admission on Rome’s birthday is the Ara Pacis.
 It’s an ancient peace altar built in 9 B.C.
 A modern glass museum was built around it in the 2000s to protect it and to provide additional exhibition space, usually for photography and fashion exhibits.
-Last time I was there, they were doing evening tours with VR headsets.
+The last time I was there, they were doing evening tours with VR headsets.
 Super cool!

 Capri and Sorrento